krzysztofkadela/Magda-s_Cakes/README.md

    * In the expanded menu in the repositories tab, select the appropriate repositories (Magda's cakes).
    * On the opened page, find "settings", then "pages".
    * Under "Source", click the dropdown menu "None" and select "Main".
-   * Now you can klik in to "Save" button.
+   * Now you can clik in to "Save" button.
    * Page should automatically refresh.
    * Done, a link to the page should appear after some time.